nsg21/interlace/README.md

   },32)
 ```

-Parameter `lowres` representw the size of initial low resolution block and must
+Parameter `lowres` represents the size of initial low resolution block and must
 be a power of 2.
 At each pass the resolution doubles in x-axis direction or in
 y-axis direction and the process fills the pixels that should be included in
 this resolution.

-`processpixel` now takes 2 extra parameters, dx and sy, the size of a
+`processpixel` now takes 2 extra parameters, dx and dy, the size of a
 current low-res pixel block.
 They should only affect the size of a block
 displayed on a screen, not the color.
 The color must only depend on x and y.
 The reason for this is that once pixel (x,y) is processed, the drawing will not